riotkit-org/riotkit-do/README.rst

 -----

 -  No hooks eg. task.executeAfter(otherTask), no complex dependencies
+-  No in-memory state between tasks.
+State could be only changed in files/database/kv-store like it is in other build systems
 -  No dynamic tasks names eg. by turning on Publish component it should not create tasks eg. :publishIWAToDockerRegistry (where IWA is the project name)